How Much Does Homeowners Insurance Cost in New York?

 Hurricane Sandy left a lot of New Yorkers in peril.
 That’s because some homeowners did not take out a policy for flood protection.

-Standard homeowners insurance doesn’t include protection against flood damages.
+Standard homeowners' insurance doesn’t include protection against flood damage.

-Flood insurance protects your apartment and helps you recover from damages caused by flooding from excessive rainfall, tidal flooding, or wind-driven storm surge, as the NYC Housing Recovery put it.
+Flood insurance protects your apartment and helps you recover from damages caused by flooding from excessive rainfall, tidal flooding, or wind-driven storm surges, as the NYC Housing Recovery put it.

-The most common flood claim is water damage or overflow from your bathroom or kitchen that damages the apartment below you.
-That means leakage and overflows from bathtubs, sinks and toilets.
+The most common flood claim is water damage or overflow from your bathroom or kitchen, damaging the apartment below you.
+That means leakage and overflow from bathtubs, sinks, and toilets.

-The damages, as a result, are widely known to be very expensive to fix.
+As a result, the damages are widely known to be very expensive to fix.

-That’s why coverage of overflow is necessary when you are living in an apartment building in New York and there’s an apartment below you.
+Overflow coverage is necessary when you live in an apartment building in New York with an apartment below you.

-Most insurance policies come with $100,000 worth of liability coverage, but since water damages happen a lot in apartment buildings, it’s wise to pay extra for added coverage.
+Most insurance policies come with $100,000 worth of liability coverage, but since water damage happens often in apartment buildings, it’s wise to pay extra for added coverage.

 Much of New York City is Considered Flood Zones

-To determine whether you’re at risk to floods, visit the Federal Emergency Management Agency (FEMA) website to find out if your home is located in a flood zone.
+To determine whether you’re at risk of floods, visit the Federal Emergency Management Agency (FEMA) website to determine if your home is in a flood zone.

-But we can tell you now that 70,000 apartment buildings in New York is within a floodplain, which means that in any given year these buildings have a 1% chance of being flooded.
+But we can tell you now that 70,000 apartment buildings in New York are within a floodplain, which means that in any given year, these buildings have a 1% chance of being flooded.

 The Federal Government Can Help You Get Coverage for Flooding